 A fascinating cultural history, American Pulp will change the way we look at these ephemeral yet enduringly intriguing books.

-Paula Rabinowitz is professor of English at the University of Minnesota.
-Her books include Black & White & Noir: America’s Pulp Modernism, and she is the coeditor of Habits of Being, a four-volume series on clothing and identity.
+Paula Rabinowitz is professor emerita of English at the University of Minnesota.
+She is the author of Black & White & Noir: America's Pulp Modernism.

 "Rabinowitz makes a persuasive case for the role of pulp in widening the landscape of Americans' experience. . . .
 An ardent collector of pulp fiction, Rabinowitz brings to this scholarly study a passion for the genre and an authoritative analysis of its meaning in American culture."--Kirkus Reviews

 "[Rabinowitz] writes with briskness and acuity.
 The historical richness of the material is leavened by a lively, broadminded, and humane sense of her culture.
 But most important, she writes with affection for the profound effects of her subject."--Ron Slate, On the Seawall

 "Alluring topics and insightful writing make this a book that should appeal to anyone interested in how reading--and books--change us."--David Keymer, Library Journal